top of page

 Please note that children in this program must be potty trained and will not nap during the program.

-Week 1: July 6-10
+Week 2: July 6-10

-Week 2: July 13-17
+Week 3: July 13-17 (sold out)

-Week 3: July 20-24
+Week 4: July 20-24 (sold out)

-Week 4: July 27-31
+Week 5: July 27-31 (sold out)

-Week 5: Aug 3-7
+Week 6: Aug 3-7

-SUMMER SCHOOL ELEMENTARY - "Young Pioneers" (6-12yrs) - July 6-August 7
+SUMMER SCHOOL ELEMENTARY - "Young Pioneers" (6-12yrs) - July 6 - August 7

 For elementary aged children, we offer 5 weeks of more specialized programming.
 Our Young Pioneers program focuses on enhancing skills and abilities, which keep their enquiring minds and bodies engaged.
 Mornings will be filled with craft/arts/skill-based work, with afternoons allowing for more choice-based outdoor work and fun.
 Families can sign up their children for one or thematic weeks.
 All days are from 9am to 2:30pm.
 Spots on all weeks are limited!

-Week 1: July 6-10
+Week 1: Sports Combo: July 6-10

-Week 2: July 13-17
+Week 2: Sewing Camp: July 13-17

-Week 3: July 20-24
+Week 3: Outdoor Adventure: July 20-24

-Week 4: July 27-31
+Week 4: Art & Plants: July 27-31

-Week 5: Aug 3-7
+Week 5: Music: Write A Song: Aug 3-7 (sold out)

 Week 1: July 6 - July 10: Sports Combo (Table Tennis/Jiu Jitsu)